 286 miles | 5-7 hours of drive time

 If you are traveling in the summer or fall, consider the slower road over Sonora Pass (which goes through Twain Harte) or Tioga Pass (which cuts through Yosemite).
 Both have gobsmackingly beautiful mountain scenery with forest, windy roads and scenic pullouts.
 Don’t do Sonora Pass if you have an extra large RV, because you won’t make the hairpin turns at the eastern end.
-Tioga requires the National Park fee, and sometimes a reservation.
+Tioga requires the National Park fee.

 Once in Bridgeport, head over to Travertine Hot Springs.
 There are tons of hot springs along this route.
 Travertine is nice because it’s fairly easy to find, has multiple pools, insane views and is clothing-optional.